mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_snapshot_restore_job.html.markdown

 -> **Important:** If you specify `deliveryType` : `automated` or `deliveryType` : `pointInTime` in your request body to create an automated restore job, Atlas removes all existing data on the target cluster prior to the restore.

--> **Important:** If you specify `deliveryType` : `automated` or `deliveryType` : `pointInTime` in your `mongodbatlas_cloud_backup_snapshot_restore_job` resource, you won't be able to delete the snapshot resource in MongoDB Atlas as the functionality is currently not supported by the Admin API.
-The provider will remove TF resource from the state file but the MongoDB Atlas resource won't be destroyed.
+-> **Important:** If you specify `deliveryType` : `automated` or `deliveryType` : `pointInTime` in your `mongodbatlas_cloud_backup_snapshot_restore_job` resource, you won't be able to delete the snapshot resource in MongoDB Atlas as the Atlas Admin API doesn't support this.
+The provider will remove the Terraform resource from the state file but won't destroy the MongoDB Atlas resource.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.